-- Efavirenz-containing regimens: should be avoided in pregnancy (particularly during the first trimester) because significant teratogenic effects were seen in primate studies at drug exposures similar to those achieved during human exposure.
-In addition, several cases of neural tube defects have now been reported after early human gestational exposure to efavirenz [126] - The combination of ddI and d4T: should be avoided during pregnancy because of several reports of fatal and non-fatal but serious lactic acidosis with hepatic steatosis and/or pancreatitis after prolonged use of regimens containing these two nucleoside analogues in combination [177].
-This combination should be used during pregnancy only when other NRTI drug combinations have failed or have caused unacceptable toxicity or side effects. - Nevirapine: has been associated with a 12-fold increased risk of symptomatic hepatotoxicity in women with pre-nevirapine CD4 counts >250 cells/mm3.
+• Efavirenz-containing regimens: should be avoided in pregnancy (particularly during the first trimester) because significant teratogenic effects were seen in primate studies at drug exposures similar to those achieved during human exposure.
+In addition, several cases of neural tube defects have now been reported after early human gestational exposure to efavirenz [127]

+- The combination of ddI and d4T: should be avoided during pregnancy because of several reports of fatal and nonfatal but serious lactic acidosis with hepatic steatosis and/or pancreatitis after prolonged use of regimens containing these two nucleoside analogues in combination [190].
+This combination should be used during pregnancy only when other NRTI drug combinations have failed or have caused unacceptable toxicity or side effects. - Nevirapine: has been associated with a 12-fold increased risk of symptomatic hepatotoxicity in women with prenevirapine CD4 counts >250 cells/mm.
 A majority of the cases occurred within the first 18 weeks of therapy.
-Hepatic failure and death have been reported among a small number of pregnant patients [325].
+Hepatic failure and death have been reported among a small number of pregnant patients [348].
 Pregnant patients on chronic nevirapine prior to pregnancy are probably at a much lower risk for this toxicity.
-In nevirapine-naïve pregnant women with CD4 counts >250 cells/mm3, nevirapine should not be initiated as a component of a combination regimen unless the benefit clearly outweighs the risk.
-If nevirapine is used, close clinical and laboratory monitoring, especially during the first 18 weeks of treatment, is strongly advised. - Nelfinavir in pregnant women (EIII).
-In September 2007, the FDA and the manufacturer of nelfinavir issued a warning regarding the presence of small amounts of a byproduct (ethyl methanesulfonate or EMS), during the manufacturer process, in the final product of nelfinavir.
-EMS is an animal carcinogen, mutagen, and teratogen.
-Because of the unknown risk of EMS to unborn fetus, nelfinavir should not be used in pregnant women or in women anticipating conception until further notice.
-Women who become pregnant while on nelfinavir should switch to an alternative antiretroviral agent.
+In nevirapine-naïve pregnant women with CD4 counts >250 cells/mm, nevirapine should not be initiated as a component of a combination regimen unless the benefit clearly outweighs the risk.
+If nevirapine is used, close clinical and laboratory monitoring, especially during the first 18 weeks of treatment, is strongly advised.

 Clinicians who are treating HIV-infected pregnant women are strongly encouraged to report cases of prenatal exposure to antiretroviral drugs (either administered alone or in combinations) to the Antiretroviral Pregnancy Registry (Telephone: 910-251-9087 or 1-800-258-4263).
-The registry collects observational, non-experimental data regarding antiretroviral exposure during pregnancy for the purpose of assessing potential teratogenicity.
-For more information regarding selection and use of antiretroviral therapy during pregnancy, please refer to Public Health Service Task Force Recommendations for the Use of Antiretroviral Drugs in Pregnant HIV-1 Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV-1 Transmission in the United States [106].
+The registry collects observational, nonexperimental data regarding antiretroviral exposure during pregnancy for the purpose of assessing potential teratogenicity.
+For more information regarding selection and use of antiretroviral therapy during pregnancy, please refer to Public Health Service Task Force Recommendations for the Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV-1 Transmission in the United States [106].